TemidoRocha/WhereIsISS_PT/README.md

-Where is the internaltional space station? deployed with netlify: https://where-is-international-space-station.netlify.com
+Where is the international space station? deployed with netlify: https://where-is-international-space-station.netlify.com
 API: https://wheretheiss.at/w/developer